Wild at Heart (film): Production

-In the summer of 1989, Lynch had finished the pilot episode for the successful television series Twin Peaks, and tried to rescue two of his projects—Ronnie Rocket and One Saliva Bubble—both involved in contractual complications as a result of the bankruptcy of Dino De Laurentiis, which had been bought by Carolco Pictures.
+In the summer of 1989, Lynch had finished the pilot episode for the successful television series Twin Peaks, and tried to rescue two of his earlier projects—Ronnie Rocket and One Saliva Bubble—both involved in contractual complications as a result of the bankruptcy of Dino De Laurentiis, which had been bought by Carolco Pictures.
 Lynch stated, "I've had a bad time with obstacles...it wasn't Dino's fault, but when his company went down the tubes, I got swallowed up in that."
-Independent production company Propaganda Films commissioned Lynch to develop an updated noir screenplay based on a 1940s crime novel, while Monty Montgomery, a friend of Lynch's and an associate producer on Twin Peaks, asked novelist Barry Gifford what he was working on.
-Gifford happened to be writing the manuscript for Wild at Heart: The Story of Sailor and Lula but still had two more chapters to write.
+Independent production company Propaganda Films commissioned Lynch to develop an updated noir screenplay based on a 1940s crime novel.
+At the same time, producer Monty Montgomery, a friend of Lynch's and an associate producer on Twin Peaks, asked novelist Barry Gifford what he was working on.
+Gifford was working on the manuscript for Wild at Heart: The Story of Sailor and Lula but still had two more chapters to write.
 He let Montgomery read it in pre-published galley form while the producer was working on the pilot episode for Twin Peaks.
-Montgomery read it, and two days later he called Gifford and told him that he wanted to make a film of it.
+Montgomery read it, and two days later, he called Gifford to say he wanted to make a film of it.
 Two days after that, Montgomery gave Gifford's book to Lynch while he was editing the pilot, asking him if he would executive produce a film adaptation that he would direct.
 Lynch remembers telling him, "That's great, Monty, but what if I read it and fall in love with it and want to do it myself?"
-Montgomery did not think that Lynch would like the book because he did not think it was his "kind of thing".
+Montgomery did not think that Lynch would like the book because he did not believe it was his "kind of thing".
 Lynch loved the book and called Gifford soon afterwards, asking him if he could make a film of it.
 Lynch remembers, "It was just exactly the right thing at the right time.
 The book and the violence in America merged in my mind and many different things happened."
 Lynch was drawn to what he saw as "a really modern romance in a violent world—a picture about finding love in Hell", and was also attracted to "a certain amount of fear in the picture, as well as things to dream about.
 So it seems truthful in some way".